 This doesn’t have to be anything formal or expensive — it could simply be a presentation about CPR at your kid’s school, a local event about community functions at the library, or a Bible study at your church.

-I’ve attended many different seminars on various topics (most of which were free or super cheap) and I’ve always walked away knowing more than when I walked in.
+I’ve attended many different seminars on various topics (most of which were free or cheap) and I’ve always walked away knowing more than when I walked in.

 - Inside McDonalds